 Belarusian athlete will arrive in Warsaw later on Wednesday, opposition politician says

-WARSAW, Aug 4 (Reuters) - Belarusian sprinter Krystsina Tsimanouskaya will arrive in Warsaw later on Wednesday, Poland-based Belarusian opposition politician Pavel Latushko said, after she boarded a flight to Vienna from Tokyo. read more
+WARSAW (Reuters) - Belarusian sprinter Krystsina Tsimanouskaya will arrive in Warsaw later on Wednesday, Poland-based Belarusian opposition politician Pavel Latushko said, after she boarded a flight to Vienna from Tokyo.

 “Krystsina Tsimanouskaya had to change her flight to Warsaw.
 She will arrive to Warsaw today later.
 We will keep you updated,” Latushko wrote on Twitter